-Feeding America supports a variety of federal programs that help feed Americans struggling with hunger.
+Feeding America supports a variety of federal food assistance programs that help feed Americans struggling with hunger.
 In addition to anti-hunger programs, Feeding America also works on federal tax policies that help get more food to food banks.

 However, we realize it may seem a bit like alphabet soup with so many program acronyms.
 Let us help you decode it.
+Use our chart to learn how the food assistance programs differ and who they are each meant for.
+Then dig deeper into each program by following the linked acronym.

 |Acronym||Full Name||Brief Description||Moms & Kids||Fostering Nutrition||Senior Hunger||Supplying Foodbanks|